 Mockups and interactive prototypes are testing methods employed to yield valuable learnings early on in the development process.
 The learnings gained go a long way in avoiding wastage of resources due to frequent re-works of product concepts.

 Unfortunately, the output from these graphical applications is not inherently clickable and hence further processing is needed.
-Balsamiq or InVision can help with this.
-They allow you to specify locations that can be made clickable (often called ‘hot spots‘) and even stitch together multiple pages to create a better navigational flow.
+However, Balsamiq or InVision can help with this.
+They allow you to specify locations that can be made clickable (often called ‘hot spots‘) and even stitch together multiple pages to create a navigational flow.